Vinod Patel

-Vinod Patel is a Fiji Indian businessman, soccer administrator and politician.
-He is the chair of Vinod Patel and Company Limited which owns a chain of hardware shops throughout Fiji.
+Vinod Shankarbhai Patel (28 February 1939 – 5 January 2024) was a Fiji Indian businessman, football administrator and politician.
+He was the chairman of Vinod Patel and Company Limited which owns a chain of hardware shops throughout Fiji.

-Vinod Patel is a strong supporter of the Ba football team and was their President and Fiji Team director.
+Vinod Patel was a strong supporter of the Ba football team and was their President and Fiji Team director.

-He entered politics as a councillor in Ba Town Council.
+Patel entered politics as a councillor in Ba Town Council.
 He was subsequently elected the mayor and served two successful terms before moving to national politics.
-He easily won the Ba West Indian Communal Constituency for the National Federation Party in the 1994 general election.
+He easily won the Ba Urban Indian Communal Constituency for the National Federation Party in the 1992 general election and was reelected in 1994.
 During the 1999 and 2001 elections he attempted to re-enter Parliament as a member for Ba West Indian Communal Constituency but was easily defeated by the Fiji Labour Party candidate.

+Vinod Patel died on 5 January 2024, at the age of 84.